-If you have ever tried to take notes on a YouTube video, you already know the problem: pausing every few seconds to type, scrubbing back to catch a missed word, fighting with autoplay.
-Generating a transcript turns that fight into a five-minute task.
-Once you have the text, you can search it, quote it, summarize it, or feed it into another tool, all without rewatching the video.
+If you've ever tried to take notes on a YouTube video, you know the dance.
+Pause every few seconds, scrub back to catch a word, fight with autoplay.
+Generating a transcript turns that into a five-minute task.
+Once you have the text, you can search it, quote it, summarize it, or feed it into another tool.
+No rewatching.

-This guide walks through every practical way to generate a transcript from a YouTube video in 2026, with step-by-step instructions, honest tradeoffs, and notes on when each method is worth your time.
+This guide walks through every practical way to generate a transcript from a YouTube video in 2026, with step-by-step instructions, honest tradeoffs, and notes on when each method is worth it.

 Why Generate a Transcript in the First Place?

-Before the methods, here is why people actually do this:
+Before the methods, why people actually do this:

-• Studying long lectures or tutorials without losing your place in the timeline
+- Studying long lectures or tutorials without losing your place

-• Translating to other languages by working from the text instead of the audio
+- Translating to other languages by working from text instead of audio

-If any of these match your use case, generating a transcript will save you real time.
-The right method depends on how accurate you need it, whether you need it on mobile, and how much processing you want done for you.
+If any of those match your case, a transcript saves real time.
+The right method depends on accuracy, mobile, and how much processing you want done for you.

 Method 1: YouTube's Built-In Transcript (Free, Manual)

-YouTube has been auto-generating captions for over a decade, and most public videos have them.
-You can pull these into a rough transcript directly from the player.
+YouTube has been auto-generating captions for over a decade.
+Most public videos have them.
+You can pull these into a rough transcript right from the player.

 Step-by-step on desktop:

-3. Click Show transcript - a panel opens on the right
+- Click Show transcript, a panel opens on the right

-4. Click the three-dot menu inside that panel and toggle Toggle timestamps if you want or do not want them
+- Click the three-dot menu inside that panel and toggle Toggle timestamps if you want them or don't

 Step-by-step on mobile (limited):

-The official YouTube app on iOS and Android shows transcripts but does not let you copy the entire block in one action.
-You generally need to switch to a browser or use a third-party tool.
-This is one of the bigger reasons people graduate from this method.
+The official YouTube app on iOS and Android shows transcripts but doesn't let you copy the whole block in one action.
+You generally end up switching to a browser or using a third-party tool.
+One of the bigger reasons people graduate from this method.

 Pros

-• Works for any video that has captions enabled
+- Works for any video with captions enabled

 Cons

-• Formatting is poor - lots of line breaks, no paragraphs, awkward spacing
+- Bad formatting.
+Lots of line breaks, no paragraphs, awkward spacing

-This method is fine for short videos or when you only need to find one phrase.
-For anything you actually plan to read or use, the cleanup work usually outweighs the savings.
+Fine for short videos or when you only need to find one phrase.
+For anything you'll actually read or use, the cleanup usually outweighs the savings.

-For a deeper walkthrough of the manual approach, see how to transcribe YouTube videos to text in 2026.
+For a deeper walkthrough, see how to transcribe YouTube videos to text in 2026.

 Method 2: AI Transcription Tools (Recommended for Most People)

-Dedicated AI tools accept a YouTube URL, pull the audio, and run it through speech recognition models that are noticeably more accurate than YouTube's auto-captions.
-Most modern tools are built on something like OpenAI's Whisper family of models or comparable open-source equivalents.
+Dedicated AI tools take a YouTube URL, pull the audio, and run it through speech recognition models way more accurate than YouTube's auto-captions.
+Most modern tools are built on something like OpenAI's Whisper family or comparable open-source equivalents.

-VidNotes is one of these tools.
-The reason to mention it specifically here is that it covers the platforms most people actually use: an iOS app, an Android app on Google Play, a web app at app.vidnotes.app, and a Chrome extension that works directly on the YouTube page.
+VidNotes is one.
+Worth mentioning specifically because it covers the platforms most people actually use. iOS app, Android app on Google Play, web app at app.vidnotes.app, and a Chrome extension that works directly on the YouTube page.

 Step-by-step with VidNotes:

-1. Copy the YouTube video URL from the address bar, or tap Share, Copy link in the YouTube app
+- Copy the YouTube URL from the address bar, or tap Share, Copy link in the YouTube app

-2. Open VidNotes on whichever device is closest.
+- Open VidNotes wherever you are.
 The web app and Chrome extension need no install

-4. Wait roughly 60 to 90 seconds.
-The app extracts audio, detects the language, and runs transcription
+- Wait roughly 60-90 seconds.
+The app extracts audio, detects language, runs transcription

-6. Export as PDF or TXT, or use the AI chat to ask questions like "What were the three main arguments in this video?"
+- Export as PDF or TXT, or use AI chat for things like "What were the three main arguments in this video?"

 Pricing: $9.99 per month or $49.99 per year with a free trial.
-The free trial is enough to test it on real videos before you decide.
+The free trial is enough to test it on real videos before deciding.

 Pros